young2code/TicTacToeML/README.md

 # Play against the trained NN
 If you want to play against the neural network model I trained, please open [PlayAgainstML](./TicTacToeUnity/Assets/Scenes/PlayAgainstML.unity) scene.
 You will play as X and NN will take O. If you want to use a differnt model, you can just drag and drop to Model field of MLAgentPlay.

+> :warning: [The model I tranined](./TicTacToeUnity/Assets/NNModels/TicTacToeSelfPlay.nn) is very strong.
+In fact, I'm not able to win. 😬

 ![PlayAgainstML](Images/PlayAgainstML.PNG)

 # Train against the radom AI